Ear Infections

 Types of Ear Infection

-There are three main types of ear infections:
+Three main types of ear infections are:

 - Labyrinthitis is a medical condition that impacts the inner ear and may result in symptoms such as vertigo, nausea, and hearing loss.
 It can be caused by a viral or bacterial infection.
 Treatment typically involves medication and addressing the underlying cause.